gdbroman/broman.blog/_posts/2020/2020-10-28-love-what-you-do.md

 "Love what you do" is for professionals.

-"Doing what you love" means only practicing the craft when inspiration strikes.
+"Doing what you love" means relying on passion.

 "Loving what you do" is showing up regardless.

-Amateurs wait for passion.
+Amateurs wait for inspiration to strike.

 Pros get to work.